 Sometimes looking around at your city’s regulations is easier than looking up state law.
 For example, Florida state law has a long list of requirements for a legal fence, but does not get to the basic questions most homeowners might have.
-County or city regulations can govern everything from fence height and fence placement, to steps to take before beginning construction on your new fence.
+County or city regulations can govern everything from fence height, fence material, and fence placement, to steps to take before beginning construction on your new fence.

 Florida building code generally requires that fences should be built no taller than six feet.
 Lower levels of government may have their own rules though.
 For example, Miami-Dade County regulations say that height for fences cannot exceed six feet in most cases.
 But there are exceptions, and a fence up to eight feet tall can be approved by local authorities in some cases.
 In Broward County, fence height also should not exceed six feet.

 Front yard fences usually need to be under four feet tall according to Florida statutes.
 Sometimes there are exceptions to this for chain link fences.